cjbeattie/wine-climate-api/README.md

 - Once those metrics have been fetched, run the algorithms that calculate the insights and store the results in a separate table called `climate_insights`.
 Insights SHOULD NOT be calculated when the user hits the endpoint.
 There's no point - metrics data is only updated once per day, so there's no need to recaluclate on every request as the insights should only change once a day.
 - Any time the user makes a request to the climate-insights endpoint, simply fetch the pre-calculated data from the `climate_insights` table.
 - A table that references all the listed `wine_regions` also exists to link all data via foreign key to the respective wine region.
-- Any aggregation functions are done at the database using Django's ORM rather than calculated in python code.
+- Any aggregation functions are done in the database using Django's ORM rather than calculated in python code.
 This avoids unnecessary amounts of data being loaded into memory.
 - The database is optimized with indexing on frequently queried fields to improve query performance.
 Indexes are applied to foreign key relationships, date fields, and other commonly filtered columns to speed up lookups, filtering, and ordering while ensuring efficient data retrieval.
 - Caching has not been implemented, as this endpoint performs a simple database retrieval with no complex processing.
 However, it could still be beneficial in the future to improve response times and reduce database load as the service scales.